Harshjeet/grocerry/README.md

-Certainly!
-Here's a simple README.md file for your GitHub repository:

----

-# Your App Name

 Welcome to My grocerry app.!
 This is a Python web application for managing groceries.
 The application includes features such as user authentication, product management, and a shopping cart.